-Heating and hot water

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system, hot water system and oil storage tank have been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+It is assumed that the oil storage tank serving the subject property meets with all current regulations, in particular, having regard to its construction and location.